Table of Contents[Hide][Show]

-It is understandable to be upset.
+You’re upset.
+It’s understandable.
 However, the calmer you remain, the more likely you are to get calm service.
-If you storm out of the airport, you may not be entitled to a no-fee rebooking because you are now considered a “no-show” for the flight.
+Storming out of the airport can make you a “no-show” for the flight.
 That means you won’t be eligible for a no-fee rebooking.
 This leads us into our next point.

-Use your pleases and thank you’s.
+Say please and thank you.
 Identify with the agent: “I know this isn’t your fault but I’m sure you can understand that I’m upset.
 How can you help me?”
 Speak in a way that makes them want to give you a positive answer.
 Ask politely for items like credits and meal vouchers.

 Do not use the vouchers to drink.